 After it is repaired, it’s now yours and you can ride around in your new favorite car until you see another one you like the look of on the streets.
-The soundtrack of the game is fantastic, including famous artists such as Guns n’ Roses and Faith No More.
-The soundtrack may be a bit more dated than it was ten years ago, but there are some great classics to choose from while racing.
+This is truly different to the credit or other currency systems of the games on this list, and most games out there today.
+This can make Burnout Paradise Remastered a great choice for those looking to change things up.

 - Large open world

 - Fun and engaging gameplay